Azure/azure-docs-sdk-java/apidoc/com.microsoft.azure.management.compute._virtual_machine.md

 ---
 uid: com.microsoft.azure.management.compute._virtual_machine
+summary: [*content]
 ---

-The code below demonstrates how to use the Java SDK's fluent syntax to create a new Linux Virtual Machine.
+The code below demonstrates how to use the Java SDK's fluent syntax to create a new D3 size Linux Virtual Machine running Ubuntu 16.04 server in the Eastern US data center.

 ```java
 Azure azure = Azure.authenticate(propertiesFile).withDefaultSubscription();